zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: They don't want to talk.
 It's just reporting.
 It's just reporting.
 And people _[dropping to a whisper]_ always talk.
 And good for them.
 Like I said, I admire your philosophy, like information—

 **ZMD**: But so, that's just that's kind of why I wanted to—because again, I mentioned I did not like the religion angle in this piece, and so I was just worrying that, oh man, I really, really—I was worrying if the people criticizing me might have a point.
-I think if the book turns—I guess this is why I was curious why I sent that email asking about if you could share drafts, because if you're not telling the truth about the book being more nuanced, then I think the people criticizing me probably had a point.
+I think if the book turns—I guess this is why I was curious, why I sent that email asking about if you could share drafts, because if you're not telling the truth about the book being more nuanced, then I think the people criticizing me probably had a point.

 **CM**: Well, of course it's more nuanced.
 It talks about all these ideas.
 I just told you about that.
 But think about it like this.
 You say that I'm the guy that doxxed Scott Alexander.
 I still—did I?
 The guy had just revealed his own name.